 3-I.B.
-FAMILY AND HOUSEHOLD [24 CFR 5.105(a)(2), 24 CFR 5.403, FR Notice 02/03/12, and Notice PIH 2014-20]
+FAMILY AND HOUSEHOLD [24 CFR 5.105(a)(2), 24 CFR 5.403, FR Notice 02/03/12, Notice PIH 2014-20, Notice PIH 2023-17, and FR Notice 2/14/23]

 The terms family and household have different meanings in the public housing program.
 Family

 To be eligible for admission, an applicant must qualify as a family.
+Family as defined by HUD A Family may be a single person or a group of persons.

-Family as defined by HUD, includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, disabled person, near-elderly person, or any other single person; or a group of persons residing together.
+A Family includes but is not limited to:

+- regardless of actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person; an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)), and is homeless or is at risk of becoming homeless at age 16 or older; or a group of persons residing together.
 Such group includes, but is not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disabled family, a displaced family, or the remaining member of a tenant family.
-The PHA has the discretion to determine if any other group of persons qualifies as a family.

-Gender Identity means actual or perceived gender characteristics.

-Sexual orientation means homosexuality, heterosexuality, or bisexuality.
+The PHA has the discretion to determine if any other group of persons qualifies as a family. - Gender Identity means actual or perceived gender characteristics. - Sexual orientation means homosexuality, heterosexuality, or bisexuality.